Track 4C - NH&D Main Line, Derby Jct. to Ansonia

 [4.61.5] Two views on March 21, 2009.
-The left shot shows the piers with concrete end-caps.
+The shot at left shows the piers with concrete end-caps.
 This was done when the eastern span was removed after taking most of the battering by water, lumber, and other 1955 flood debris, with the masonry cut back to support just the two remaining bridges.
 Exactly when this work was completed is unclear.
 The newspapers said the Maybrook track, the one seen here on the western span, was back in freight operation on August 25 [HC/08/26/1955/10; ES/08/25/1955/09].
 As pictured in the newspaper, what looks like a full-size construction crane was hoisted up to the top of the bridge for quicker clearing of the track [ES/08/26/1955/??].
 Restored access to the Naugatuck line was not expected until the early part of 1956 [ES/12/01/1955/06].
-The lower shot here shows the two surviving bridges.
-The track on the middle span, seen at right here, was reportedly removed in 1964 when the deteriorated wooden trestle work on the north end was replaced with a single track that splits there for the former Naugatuck and Berkshire lines.
+The shot at right shows the two surviving bridges.
+The track on the former middle span was reportedly removed in 1964 when the deteriorated wooden trestle work on the north end was replaced with a single track that splits there for the former Naugatuck and Berkshire lines. [rev092420]

 [4.61.6] Two shots looking back at the bridge to Derby Jct. in December 1980, including the Waterbury train of that era heading for the Derby station.